Japanese Castle Guides 城

 Japanese castles were laid out in compounds or circles (maru in Japanese).
 The inner circle was called the hon-maru and the second the ni-no-maru and so on.
 The common Japanese place name Maru-no-uchi refers to an area within the castle walls.

-The tenshu was the name for the central building in the castle and was the command post in the time of war.
+The tenshu was the central building in the castle and was the command post in the time of war.
 This part of the castle was multi-storied often with curved, tiled roofs and sumptous decoration.

 Early Japanese castles such as Kumamoto Castle and Okayama Castle tended to have lacquered, black wooden walls, whereas later castles such as Hikone Castle and Himeji Castle reinforced their outer walls with white plaster coverings to protect from fire.
 Another theory is that black castles were built by followers of Hideyoshi Toyotomi, whereas white was predominant among the supporters of Tokugawa Ieyasu.
 Many Japanese castles use both colors as part of their general design for purely aesthetic reasons.